yufang2802/2048/README.md

 # 2048
-Replicated the game '2048' using HTML, CSS, Javascript
+Replicated the game '2048' using HTML, CSS, Javascript for a module (NM2207)'s final project